cartalyst/sentry/readme.md

 ### A Quick Note With Installing

-You must ensure your minimum stability to either "alpha" or "dev" now:
+You must ensure your minimum stability to either "beta", "alpha" or "dev" now:

 ```json
 {